mapillary/inplace_abn/README.md

 We release our WideResNet38 + DeepLab3 segmentation model trained on the Mapillary Vistas research set.
 This is the model used to reach #1 position on the MVD semantic segmentation leaderboard.
-The model files provided below are made available under the [license attached to ImageNet](http://www.image-net.org/download-faq).
+The segmentation model file provided below is made available under a [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 | Network                       | mIOU  | Trained model (+md5)                   |
 |-------------------------------|-------|----------------------------------------|